Danxx26hub/iacCourseassign/README.md

-# Terraform Azurerm provider
+# Terraform Azurerm provider Project.

 ## Introduction
-This repo containts my Terraform infrastucture as code that you can use to build multiple VM's, a load balancer with a custom Linux / Ubntu image
+This repo containts my Terraform infrastucture as code that you can use to build multiple VM's, a load balancer with a customcl Linux / Ubntu image

 ## Getting Started
 To get started you will need the following.